CUB-Computational-Tools/syllabus/docs/syallbus.md

 ### Topics (in class)
 - get your playground from GitHubClassroom (follow [this link](https://classroom.github.com/a/-QXQGmbx)) and clone it to your system
 - intro juypter notebooks & RMarkdown + - \\( \LaTeX \\) math
-- primitive data types
+- data types
-- control structures
+- control structures --> didn't get to it, resume next week
-- functions
+- functions --> didn't get to it, resume next week

 ### Materials & Resources
 - [Jupyter Notebook documentation](https://jupyter-notebook.readthedocs.io/)